pkeyur/Taco-Pronto/README.md

 5. Vendor receives the order in the registered mobile number.
 Total amount to be paid is also sent via SMS to the vendor along with order details.

 Technologies used: Android Studio, Java, XML

+Locations of important files.

+-> Contact Number on which the message is to be sent is stored in Extras/Constants.java -> Menu of the items is stored in assets/XML/item_list.xml